hyperledger/besu-docs/docs/Reference/API-Methods.md

 !!! important

-    The requested block must be within [the number of pruning blocks retained](../CLI/CLI-Syntax#pruning-blocks-retained) (by default, 1024).
+    The requested block must be within the number of [blocks retained](../../Reference/CLI/CLI-Syntax.md#pruning-blocks-retained) with [pruning enabled](../../Reference/CLI/CLI-Syntax.md#pruning-enabled)
+    (by default, 1024).

 #### Parameters